What Does Carpal Tunnel Feel Like?

 Mar 15, 2022

-What Does Carpal Tunnel Feel LikeAs trusted chiropractors and physical therapists in Marietta, we see many patients each year suffering from carpal tunnel syndrome.
+What Does Carpal Tunnel Feel Like?As trusted chiropractors and physical therapists in Marietta, we see many patients each year suffering from carpal tunnel syndrome.
 We may be known for being your car accident doctors that you call when you’ve been in an accident, but whether or not it’s due to an accident or due to a degenerative disease, we understand that this pain in your arm, hand, and wrist is disruptive to your life.
 We can help you identify that carpal tunnel feeling and why carpal tunnel might be more painful at night.
 We’ll run you through the symptoms, causes, risk factors, and prevention for carpal tunnel.

 Carpal tunnel syndrome can be a painful condition in which the median nerve of the hand and arm becomes compressed.
 The carpal tunnel is a narrow band that runs through the side of the hand and up the arm.
+Carpal tunnel syndrome often presents as a tingling, burning, or numb sensation in the thumb, index, and middle fingers.
+You might also feel a sensation like “pins and needles” or even mild to moderate pain in the palm of your hand, especially during activities like typing or using a phone.
+Some people experience a sensation of weakness in their grip, making it harder to hold objects.

 Symptoms of Carpal Tunnel

-While there are things that can cause a more sudden onset of symptoms, for the most part carpal tunnel syndrome symptoms begin slowly and progress over time.
+While there are things that can cause a more sudden onset of symptoms, for the most part, carpal tunnel syndrome symptoms begin slowly and progress over time.
 The main symptoms that people describe when it comes to what carpal tunnel feels like include tingling, numbness, and weakness in the hand or arm.

 Tingling and numbness typically start in your fingers or your hand.
 This will often present itself in your thumb or index finger, but not your pinky finger.
 For some, the feeling of carpal tunnel will not be so painful, but like some small electric shocks.
 These sensations often continue from your hand, through your wrist, and up your arm.
-While they can wake you from your sleep or occur when you’re sitting still, it’s more likely you’ll notice these little shocks while holding something- maybe the steering wheel of the car, your phone, a cup of coffee.
+While they can wake you from your sleep or occur when you’re sitting still, it’s more likely you’ll notice these little shocks while holding something- maybe the steering wheel of the car, your phone, or a cup of coffee.

 Because of the numbness or shocking sensations running through your hands, you may experience some weakness in your hands.
 This weakness can be due in part to the tingling sensation, but it can also be because the median nerve in the hand can affect the strength of the hand, particularly in the thumb’s pinching abilities.